arcxp-ce-support/Fusion-Training-User-Stories/README.md

 # Lab 10
 On this branch, we've created a GraphQL filter and applied it to the useContent call in order to minimize the payload from the content source.

 So far, our feature has only been able to render content from a single source provided by the content config, which provides content to the feature.
-In our next task, we'll learn how to fetch content at a page level (what fusion refers to as `global content`) so that we can use it to power multiple features.
-Switch to branch `lab-11` to learn more about this branch's user story.
+In our next task, we'll learn how to fetch content at a page level (what fusion refers to as `globalContent`) so that we can use it to power multiple features.
+Switch to branch `lab-11` to see this in action.

 ## Guide